Research

 Prolonged magmatic activity and eclogite recycling at asymmetric coronae

-In nature, many Venusian coronae display more complex morphologies than those investigated in earlier numerical studies (see above).
-Our follow-up work presents a joint study of mission data analysis and numerical modelling of asymmetric coronae on Venus.
-I provide a database of the 155 largest coronae on Venus describing their topographic radial (a)symmetry and regional setting.
-Most large coronae are radially asymmetric, and many are positioned at a topographic transition between a lowland and plateau (‘margin’).
-We then present the first 3D numerical models of plume-margin interactions on Venus.
-We find several different types of tectonic evolution scenarios.
-Interestingly, we find that asymmetric coronae are generally longer-lived structures than symmetric coronae.
-Moreover, we find that the basalt-to-eclogite phase change is key in crustal material recycling into the mantle.
-This work aids our understanding of the interior processes responsible for Venus’ geology.
+We analyze the topographic (a)symmetry and regional tectonic settings of the 155 largest coronae on Venus.
+Most are radially asymmetric and located at a topographic transition between a lowland and plateau (‘margins’).
+We present the first 3D numerical models of plume-margin interactions on Venus, revealing various tectonic evolution scenarios.
+Interestingly, asymmetric coronae are generally longer-lived structures than symmetric ones.
+Additionally, we find that the basalt-to-eclogite phase change is crucial for the recycling of crustal material into the mantle.

 More coming soon!